Online and Blended Classes

 Find information about a specific online course

 You can find out about online/blended classes by looking for the class syllabus.
 While some instructors make their syllabus (and the class site) available before the first day of class, other instructors wait until the scheduled first day of class before allowing students to "enter the classroom."
-Search through prior semesters syllabi online.
+Search through the prior semester's syllabi online.

 Find my Online/Blended Class